entando-samples/e72-angular-widget-with-config/README.md

-# Bundle for a simple Angular MFE
+# Bundle for a simple Angular MFE with a React config widget
-The project contains a simple Angular MFE for Entando 7.2
+The project contains a simple Angular MFE with config for Entando 7.2

 ## Prerequisites
 1. Docker account